 The 180 Wh/kg Epic Power battery is intended for eVTOL and hybrid-electric aircraft, with a 30C discharge rate and a 3C charge rate.
 The 115 Wh/kg Ultra unit is intended for use with hybrid propulsion systems and auxiliary power units, with discharge and charge rates of, respectively, 70C and 4C.

 The C rate is the rate at which the battery discharges power and recharges in relation to its maximum capacity.
-A 10C discharge rate means that this will one-tenth of an hour (6 minutes), while 30C equates to one-thirtieth of an hour and 70C one-seventieth of an hour.
+A 10C discharge rate means that this will discharge in one-tenth of an hour (6 minutes), while 30C equates to one-thirtieth of an hour and 70C one-seventieth of an hour.
 For a battery with a 3C charge rate, it would take one-third of an hour (20 minutes) for it to charge at full current.

-The units including data and communications connections so that the performance of each battery can be logged in detail and added to operators’ fleet-wide databases.
+The units include data and communications connections so that the performance of each battery can be logged in detail and added to operators’ fleet-wide databases.
 They also feature patented module-to-module power connectors that do away with the need for cables, as well as a ruggedized, temperature-resistant casing that avoids the need for firewalls.

 “Our modular platform allows aircraft designers the ability to create innovative new airframe concepts as well as revitalize legacy airframes,” said EP Systems CEO Nathan Millecam.
 By the end of 2021, the company aims to supply some early examples of the new batteries to several undisclosed customers for test and development purposes.